-First mention of the permit at council was in a DBI/Dunaway report in February 2024 even though the permit was made in May
+First mention of the permit at council was in a DBI/Dunaway report in February 2024 even though the permit was made in May advertisement process at the request of City staff.
+It will continue to advertise during the month of February and is open for public comment.

-- The Discharge Permit for the North Wastewater Treatment Plant has restarted the advertisement process at the request of City staff.
-It will continue to advertise
+The Discharge Permit for the North Wastewater Treatment Plant has restarted the